dendronhq/dendron-site/vault/dendron.dev.pull-request.md

 - if your still iterating on your pull request or if your working on feedback but its not ready yet, put your PR into `draft` mode until it is ready

 ### Commit Style
 - we follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) with the following tags

 - categories:
   - feat: feature - introduce new functionality
   - enhance: enhancement - improve existing functionality
   - fix: make something not broken
   - chore: backend improvements
-  - spike: not complete commit
+  - spike: not complete commit, work for something else

 If you are introducing a breaking change, either add an `!` after the category or a footer at the end of your message